Durham and Glamorgan face final-day battle

 Australia star Labuschagne took 3-35, including the wicket of England captain Ben Stokes, who was stumped for 26.

-Durham could not take full advantage of a Glamorgan attack which was without Timm van der Gugten (hamstring) and captain David Lloyd (illness).
+Durham could not take full advantage of a Glamorgan attack which was without Timm van der Gugten (hamstring) and captain David Lloyd, who is suffering from a mystery side soreness.

 The day was also notable for five extra ball-changes as the problem continues to dog the county game.